ripienaar/free-for-dev/README.md

   * [react-favicon.com](https://react-favicon.com/) - Generate Favicons for your web site using React and JSX using any font and icon library.
   * [svgrepo.com](https://www.svgrepo.com/) - Explore, search and find the best fitting icons or vectors for your projects using wide variety vector library.
 Download free SVG Vectors for commercial use.
   * [haikei.app](https://www.haikei.app/) - Haikei is a web app to generate unique SVG shapes, backgrounds, and patterns – ready to use with your design tools and workflow.
-  * [GIMP](https://gimp.org) - Free and open-source raster graphics editor used for image manipulation and image editing.
   * [Canva](https://canva.com) - Free online design tool to create visual content.

 **[⬆ back to top](#table-of-contents)**